 Reviews and develops strategies for dissertation writing.
 Topics to be discussed include Buddhist-inspired strategies for writing and completing the dissertation.
-Under close guidance, students are expected to complete a solid draft of one chapter of their dissertation.
-Applicable to doctoral research requirement; may be repeated for credit.
+Students are expected to complete a solid draft of one chapter of their dissertation.

+Applicable to research requirement.
+May be repeated for credit with chair's approval.
+Pass/No Pass only